 I walked around my house looking for something circular that I could make into a finial.
 Pantry?
 Nothing.
 Craft supplies?
 Nothing.
 Playroom?
 Ahhhh, here we go.

 The ping pong balls, hundreds of thousands of which litter my basement at this very moment, are cheap and light-weight.

 *caution*caution*caution* If you use ping pong balls as finials, be very careful with this next step.
 I would be so sad to know that something you read about on this blog and tried caused you harm.
 Please see my safety disclosure policy here.

 To drill a hole in the ball, I placed it on a non-slip surface (rubber jar lid gripper on a cutting board) and very carefully used an awl to poke a hole in it (the ball is slippery so I slowly pressed the awl into the plastic and then applied pressure).
 Then I used a very large drill bit (about the size of my dowel), inserted in the pilot hole, to very slowly drill a hole.
 Don’t go fast or the drill bit will slip and potentially have a run-in with your hand.

 After I drilled holes in all my “finials” I painted them to match the dowel rods.
-(Tomorrow I’ll show you how to get an antique brass finish with paint.)
+(See this tutorial for how to achieve the achieve the antique brass finish with paint!)

-I use rings with clips to hang my curtains.
-I know decorators don’t love them but the exposed clip doesn’t bother me and they make customizing the length of your curtains SO easy.
-I hung the rings on the dowel rod, placed the rod on the curtain rod brackets, and then used Gorilla Glue, run along the edge of the hole in the ball, to attach the balls to the dowel, holding each one in place for a few moments until adhered.
+I hung clip rings on the dowel rod, placed the rod on the curtain rod brackets, and then used Gorilla Glue, run along the edge of the hole in the ball, to attach the balls to the dowel, holding each one in place for a few moments until adhered.
 The rings on the rod permanently, but the curtains are easy to unclip and take down to wash if need be.